 Learning to identify the connection between your feelings and specific events (or stressors) in your life can take time, but it’s important in learning how to address emotions in a healthy manner.
 Here are some things to consider when learning to identify your feelings:

 - You may notice a physical or bodily reaction to an emotion (for example, fear may feel like a knot in your stomach or tightness in your throat; embarrassment may cause you to blush).

 - Your bodily responses may indicate a pattern (for example, feeling jittery prior to beginning every exam).

 Feelings are also connected to your behavior.
 If you aren’t sure how you feel, but you realize that you are acting in a way that sends a clear message to others, you may be able to infer what you are feeling from your behavior.
 For example, if you have an angry facial expression or tone of voice when you are talking with a particular friend, it may be that you are angry or frustrated with that person without recognizing it.
 Making the connection between life’s events and your feelings is very useful.
 Continuing with this same example, once you recognize your feelings, you may then more clearly understand and articulate your concerns with your friend.

-Often your feelings are related to your interpretations of events more than to the events themselves.
-While it is natural to think that you are responding only to the events of your life, in fact you make interpretations or judgments of these events, and these interpretations play a key role in your emotional responses.
+Often feelings relate to your interpretations of events more than to the events themselves.
+While it’s natural to think that you are responding only to the events of your life, you make interpretations or judgments of these events based on your perceptions of the event or person.
 When you stop to think about it, each event could yield a variety of emotional responses; your interpretation of the event helps link a particular emotional response to that event.